Karabiner::CompModGenerator - Generate complex modifcations for the Karabiner-Elements app on macOS

 ActivateApps template.
 You may use "option," "control," "shift," or "command" for the modifier key.

-PRO TIP: The app name in the configuration file must exactly match the name of the offical app name as installed on your Mac.
-The official name often differ substantially than the app's common name.
+PRO TIP for ActiveApps template: The app name in the configuration file must exactly match the name of the offical app name as installed on your Mac.
+The official name can differ substantially than the app's common name.
 For example, the app name for "Zoom" is "zoom.us".
 To ensure you app name correct, use the Mac::Application::List module installed with this module to list out the apps installed on your machine.
 Alternatively, use the Karabiner-EventViewer application.
-The module will warn you if it does not recognize the name of an app in yur configuration file.
+The module will warn you if it does not recognize the name of an app in your configuration file.

 Steve Dondley firstname.lastname@example.org